ayoososanya/Econometrics-Borrowing-Behavior/README.md

 #  Borrowing Behaviour Analysis: The Role of Income and Homeownership

-This project investigates how income levels and homeownership status influence borrowing behaviour—specifically loan amounts and loan purposes—using statistical modelling and data visualisation.
+This project examines how income levels and homeownership status affect borrowing behaviour—specifically, loan amounts and loan purposes—using statistical modelling and data visualisation.

 ---